| Getting your Trinity Audio player ready... |

 so

-Of course, logic and critical analysis should always prevail when you’re looking for the conclusion in an argument, but these words are often useful cues that what follows is indeed a conclusion.
+Of course, logic and critical analysis should always prevail when you’re looking for the conclusion in an argument.
+However, the keywords above are often useful cues that what follows is indeed a conclusion.

 KEY FACT:

-Let’s test these skills with a realistic GMAT Critical Reasoning practice question.
-Try to identify the premises and conclusion in the following passage, and of course, the assumption upon which the argument depends — in this case, the correct answer.
+In reading the passage, try to identify the premises and the conclusion.
+And of course, to answer the question, you’ll need to identify the assumption upon which the argument depends—in this case, the correct answer.

 Energy Analyst: Given the amount of sunlight in our area of the world, even if the roof of the average house in our area of the world were completely covered with solar panels, the panels would provide only about two-thirds of the electrical power used by the appliances a house typically has.
 So, in our area of the world, rooftop solar will never be the sole source of electrical power for houses.